-Getting Started with React: A Beginner's Guide — SitePoint
+Getting Started with React: A Beginner's Guide - SitePoint

-In this guide, I’ll show you the fundamental concepts of React by taking you through a practical, step-by-step tutorial on how to create a simple Message App using React.
-I’ll assume you have no previous knowledge of React.
-However, you’ll need at least to be familiar with modern JavaScript and NodeJS.

 React is a remarkable JavaScript library that’s taken the development community by storm.
 In a nutshell, it’s made it easier for developers to build interactive user interfaces for web, mobile and desktop platforms.
-One of its best features is its freedom from the problematic bugs inherent in MVC frameworks, where inconsistent views is a recurring problem for big projects.
-Today, thousands of companies worldwide are using React, including big names such as Netflix and AirBnB.
-React has become immensely popular, such that a number of apps have been ported to React — including WhatsApp, Instagram and Dropbox.
+Today, thousands of companies worldwide are using React, including big names such as Netflix and Airbnb.

+In this guide, I’ll introduce you to React and several of its fundamental concepts.
+We’ll get up and running quickly with the Create React App tool, then we’ll walk step-by-step through the process of building out a simple React application.
+By the time you’re finished, you’ll have a good overview of the basics and will be ready to take the next step on your React journey.

 Prerequisites